rachelyeohm/ip/docs/README.md

 ## Adding deadline: `deadline`

 Add deadline task to the task list.
-Used for a task with an endtime.
+Used for a task with an end time.

-Endtime should be in the format dd/MM/yyyy HH:mm.
+End time should be in the format dd/MM/yyyy HH:mm.

 Example: `deadline IP task /by 20/09/2024 16:00`